2015 MotoGP World Championship: Season summary

 Race direction's subsequent review of the incident found Rossi to be at fault for the collision and three penalty points were added to his licence.
-Despite Rossi appealing the penalty to the Court of Arbitration for Sport, the penalty was upheld and he was forced to start the final race of the season, in Valencia, from the back of the grid.
+Despite Rossi appealing the penalty to the Court of Arbitration for Sport, the penalty was upheld (despite the fact that Marquez's telemetry from the Sepang race was never shown to the public) and he was forced to start the final race of the season, in Valencia, from the back of the grid.
 Although Rossi voiced his regret at the move on Márquez, he did not apologise for the incident occurring.
 Race winner Pedrosa criticised Rossi's reaction to the incident, calling his response contradictory to previous comments made by Rossi on racing incidents, and Lorenzo made statements deeming the penalty "inadequate".
 Lorenzo submitted a statement against Rossi's appeal of the penalty but later apologised for his actions on the podium.
 Márquez defended his riding style in Malaysia, stating his disappointment towards both his rival's actions on the track and subsequent comments made to race direction.

 The fallout from the Malaysian race included a clash between the Márquez family and Italian television reporters who invaded the family property in Barcelona, wrongful accusations of Lorenzo storming race direction to demand a penalty for Rossi, and hostile reactions by some fans in response to Rossi's appeal of the penalty being unsuccessful.
 FIM president Vito Ippolito deemed the events as having a "damaging effect on the staging of our competitions" and "[poisoning] the atmosphere around the sport".
 Ippolito and Dorna Sports boss Carmelo Ezpeleta called for a private meeting of all riders and crew chiefs in Valencia and cancelled the pre-event press conference.
 Separate meetings were also held with Lorenzo, Márquez and Rossi in the lead up to the race weekend.

 In the four races leading up to the final round in Valencia, Rossi had finished ahead of Lorenzo only once, with the points gap between the two teammates closing from 23 after San Marino to just seven going into the final round.
 It was the first time in nine years that the championship would be determined in the final round, following Nicky Hayden's victory over Rossi in 2006.